-The lead doctor had a focus on continuous learning.
-They were also the President of The International Association of Physicians for the Overseas Services and members of the Independent Doctor's Federation and attended regular learning and clinical update sessions.
+The lead doctor had a focus on continuous learning and had provided courses on behalf of the Royal College of General Practitioners (RCGP).
+They were also members of the Independent Doctor's Federation and attended regular learning and clinical update sessions.